starfederation/datastar/site/static/md/guide/going_deeper.md

 1. __Overuse of procedural code for DOM manipulation.__ Avoid writing procedural JavaScript to manually update the DOM.
 Use declarative, HTML-based `data-*` attributes and SSE events instead.
 2. __Putting state and logic in signals.__ Avoid recreating the sins of SPAs by putting state and logic in signals.
 Signals should only exist for what users can interact with, and for sharing state with the backend.
-3. __Managing state on the frontend.__ Avoid excessive client-side state management.
+3. __Managing state on the frontend.__ Avoid excessive frontend state management.
 Instead, let the backend drive state by managing data persistence and logic, ensuring a single source of truth.
 Focus on keeping the frontend lightweight and reactive.

 We're very confident that Datastar can do _anything_ that React, Vue.js, or Svelte can do, faster and with less code.
 We'll take on anyone that disagrees!